TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-hyper-v-unable-to-allocate-memory.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** either took longer to deploy or may have reported a failure during provisioning.
-This is a result of a temporary memory pressure on the node where the WM was initially placed.
+This is a result of a temporary memory pressure on the node where the VM was initially placed.
 <!--/issueDescription-->

 To work around this issue, please redeploy your VM if a failure was encountered.<br>

 We apologize for any inconvenience this may have caused you.
-We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.<br>
+We are continuously working to improve the platform to make sure that there are less frequent deployment failures specific to this issue.<br>